 In case you haven’t been out to retail stores or checked your inbox lately, the holidays are right around the corner and you are being bombarded with seasonal sales and hoopla.

-The end of Halloween brings mounds of left over candy, holiday work parties, and family get togethers.
-This means sugar highs and carb comas and fancy adult beverages, along with end of the year stress and extra money spending and awkward small talk at gatherings.
-This is a recipe for overwhelm and crash and burn, if you ask me.
+The end of Halloween brings mounds of leftover candy, holiday work parties, and family get-togethers.
+This means sugar highs and carb comas and fancy adult beverages, along with the end of the year stress and extra money spending and awkward small talk at gatherings.
+This is a recipe for overwhelm and crashes and burns, if you ask me.
 And will thus distract from the beauty of the season of gratitude and giving and wonderful reunions.